anuket-project/anuket-specifications/doc/ref_model/chapters/chapter07.rst

 **Security Hardware Assist for Data in Use**

-- Server hardware architectures offer various technologies to assists protecting data in use.
+- Server hardware architectures offer various technologies to assist protecting data in use.
 The following table categorizes such technologies.

 +----------------------+----------------------+-------------------------+----------------------+-----------------------+